Where to Begin?

 Make contact with a competent geriatric caseworker.
 You can contact such professionals through local senior centers or your doctor.
 Geriatric caseworkers are specially trained to deal with everything from financial and insurance issues to home health care, day care facilities, and volunteer groups that can help you.
 They're also able to evaluate what your parent's specific needs are.
 A geriatric caseworker will be an invaluable resource for you; no wonder this is one of the fastest-growing areas of social work.

-Make sure your loved one is receiving all the medical and financial benefits available to him.
-Communicate with providers often to keep them updated and let them know that your loved one is not easy prey for the bureaucracy -- he has you on his side!
+Make sure your loved one is receiving all the medical and financial benefits available to them.
+Communicate with providers often to keep them updated and let them know that your loved one is not easy prey for the bureaucracy -- they have you on their side!

 If your parent served in the military, the Department of Veterans Affairs provides a host of resources, including primary medical care, hospitalization, mental health services, home health care, and nursing home care.